Muse Sick-n-Hour Mess Age: Critical reception

 Q magazine (9/94, p.
 106) - 4 Stars - Excellent - "Fact is, the lay off has just made Public Enemy sound fresh again ... because they've regained the wicked combination of sonic disturbance and loose, rabblerousing funk that drove classic jams like 911 is A Joke."

 Alternative Press (9/94, pp. 80–81) - "Yeah, we've heard it before but Chuck can make waves even when he's treading water ...
 MESSAGE may be PE's most consistently enjoyable disc."

 Vibe (8/94, p.
 105) - "... a tour de force of densely constructed music and verbiage.
 Snippets of Stax-Volt grooves, reggae, soul, and metal bop and weave over gut-punching bass lines and wicked drumming while front man Chuck D lets fly with ... pronouncements, warnings, and accusations ..."

 Melody Maker (8/20/94, p.
 35) - Recommended - "This LP isn't just a stunning return to form for Public Enemy, it's perhaps the most powerful horrified answer to what you are doing to black culture yet."

 NME (12/24/94, p.
 22) - Ranked #20 in NME's list of the 'Top 50 Albums Of 1994.'

 Commercial performance

 Due to a change of the album's release date, negative reviews from publications such as Rolling Stone and The Source were published a month prior to the album's first sales week.
 In spite of this, the album performed well.
 Muse Sick-n-Hour Mess Age debuted at number 14 on the US Billboard 200 chart, selling 56,000 copies its first week.
 This was more than most of Public Enemy's previous albums.
-The album quickly fell off the charts, as sales were negatively impacted by Def Jam's move from Sony Music to PolyGram during its release.
+The album quickly fell off the charts, as sales were negatively impacted by Def Jam's move from Sony Music to PolyGram prior to its release.
 On October 25, 1994, the album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.